Bathurst, New Brunswick: Post-secondary

-Post-secondary education in French is located at the Bathurst campuses of College communautaire du Nouveau-Brunswick (CCNB-NBCC).
+Post-secondary education in French is at the Bathurst campuses of College communautaire du Nouveau-Brunswick (CCNB-NBCC).
 Although some few courses are offered in English at night school, many Anglophones study elsewhere; the nearest campus of NBCC lies at Miramichi.

 Health sector

 Chaleur Regional Hospital looks after the needs of the community at 1750 Sunset Drive Bathurst, E2A 4L7, in the north of town.
 It was given in 2013 a rating of 'A+' by the CBC's The Fifth Estate programme in a national survey of 66 hospitals.